sebastianspross/k8s101/README.md

 ## Deploy the `js-idrepeater` to your AKS Cluster 🚀
 Next you will create a kubernetes deployment yaml.
 In the source tree of `js-idrepeater` create a folder named `manifests`.
 Inside, create a file and call it `deployment.yml`.
 If you stick to the provided names of the folder and files Azure DevOps can read these files automatically in a later exercise of this workshop.

 Please consider, that you have to point to the correct version of your image!
 For now you are good by taking `1`.
-Since we applied the privilges to access the ACR to the SP we are all good.
+Since we applied the privileges to access the ACR to the SP we are all good.
 If you had to create a Kubernetes secret before please use it now as an `imagePullSecrets`.
 Place it like this `spec.template.spec.imagePullSecrets`.
 ```yaml
 apiVersion : apps/v1beta1
 kind: Deployment